Jarlotee/somnium/docs/rules/management/inventory.md

 ## Vehicles

-Vehicles including mounts have their own ready/carry items slots at the GM’s discretion, you can use the following as a guideline:
+Vehicles including mounts have their own ready/carry items slots, you can use the following as a guideline:

 | Type                 | Ready Slots | Carry Slots |
 | -------------------- | ----------- | ----------- |